Input impedance

-The input impedance of an electrical network is the measure of the opposition to current (impedance), both static (resistance) and dynamic (reactance), into the load that is external to the electrical source network.
+In electrical engineering, the input impedance of an electrical network is the measure of the opposition to current (impedance), both static (resistance) and dynamic (reactance), into a load network or circuit that is external to the electrical source network.
 The input admittance (the reciprocal of impedance) is a measure of the load network's propensity to draw current.
 The source network is the portion of the network that transmits power, and the load network is the portion of the network that consumes power.

+For an electrical property measurement instrument like an oscilloscope, the instrument is a load circuit to an electrical circuit (source circuit) to be measured, so the input impedance is the impedance of the instrument seen by the circuit to be measured.

 Input impedance

 If the load network were replaced by a device with an output impedance equal to the input impedance of the load network (equivalent circuit), the characteristics of the source-load network would be the same from the perspective of the connection point.
 So, the voltage across and the current through the input terminals would be identical to the chosen load network.

 Therefore, the input impedance of the load and the output impedance of the source determine how the source current and voltage change.

 The Thévenin's equivalent circuit of the electrical network uses the concept of input impedance to determine the impedance of the equivalent circuit.